Key Terms

 2. Digital Subscriber Line (DSL): DSL is an Internet “medium” that uses the same wires as regular telephone lines, using special equipment provided for the purpose.
 Not all phone lines have DSL.
 Phone lines are the medium forming the major limitations (age, size and resistance).

-4. Wireless: Wireless communication, or sometimes simply wireless, is the transfer of information or power between two or more points that are not connected by an electrical conductor.
+4. Wireless: Wireless communication is the transfer of information between two or more points that are not connected by an electrical conductor.
 The most common wireless technologies use radio waves.
-With radio waves distances can be short, such as a few meters for Bluetooth or as far as millions of miles such as in deep space radio communications.
+With radio waves distances can be short, such as a few meters for Bluetooth or as far as millions of miles, such as in deep space radio communications.

 Some Types of wireless include: